2023 FIBA U17 South American Championship

-The 2023 FIBA U17 South American Championship was the 27th edition of the South American basketball championship for men's under-17 national teams.
+The 2023 FIBA U17 South American Championship was the 27th edition of the South American basketball championship for under-17 men's national teams.
 The tournament was played in Valledupar, Colombia, from 16 to 20 November 2023.

 First round

 In the first round, the teams were drawn into two groups of four.
 The first two teams from each group advanced to the semifinals; the third and fourth teams advanced to the 5th–8th place playoffs.

 All times are local (Colombia Time – UTC-5).